 It’s still not as thin or light as an iPad Pro, and may never be.
 But at 1.94 pounds and 0.37 inches thick, it’s among the most compact form factors you can get the full

 The Sapphire option is subtle enough to not feel kitschy.

 I still wish Microsoft would bundle these in, but the company still sells the

 None of that is new.
 The colors are, though.
 Microsoft used to only offer flashier colors in the keyboards, but now you have more options to customize the chassis itself.
 My unit came in Sapphire, but there’s also a Forest green option as well.
 These new color options are subtle enough to add a splash of interest to the design without feeling kitschy.
 I’m down.

 Still, the lack of a headphone jack in the case will only turn people off.
 There’s no explanation given by Microsoft for the change, and no discernible reason this had to happen this year.
 If we’d seen a dramatic reduction in thickness, that’d be one thing.
-But it really feels like Microsoft cut the headphone jack from the Surface Pro 9 just because it could.
-Not a great way to curry favor.
+But it really feels like Microsoft cut the headphone jack from the

 My review unit came with the Intel Core i7-1255U, which performed as expected in this device.
 These U-series chips aren’t Intel’s heavy hitters, in fact, they only have two Performance cores.
 But for a device of this type, you’ll find this chip to provide plenty of performance, especially if you’re sticking primarily to applications like web browsers, video calls, Office applications, and light photo editing.
 If you still assume a tablet like this can’t fully replace your laptop, think again.